 This is a free discussion series, a light dinner will be served at each session.
 Space is limited to 18 participants, and adjunct faculty women are also encouraged to apply.
 Attendees will receive a copy of the book Presumed Incompetent.
-Application Deadline: Wednesday, March.
-12th, 2014.
+Apply Now.

 Sessions are all on Wednesday, 5:00 to 7:30 pm

 In Fall 2013, the Office of Diversity Engagement & Community Outreach launched the first series of And Still We Rise, a highly successful faculty development program with 18 female faculty participants on campus.
 The focus of the program began with the stories of women faculty and women faculty of color within an often-contradictory culture of academia.
 Participants used the landmark edited volume, Presumed Incompetent: The Intersections of Race and Class for Women in Academia, as the basis and guide for discussion, the group moved through these negotiations of institutional privilege, subordination, and challenge towards action-based solutions and meaningful dialogue for change that cultivate health, community, spirit, and future legacies at USF.